kapistelijaJami/UILibrary/README.md

         redBoxText.arrange().setReference(redBox).align(BOTTOM).setMargin(0, 10);
         texts.add(redBoxText);

         //Another text element (with font size of 15), but we provide a size this time.
-The size is from the orange box.
+The size is taken
-        //The text will be wrapped so that it fits inside this area.
-It's also placed relative to the orange box.
+        //straight from the orange box, and it will change if the size of orange box changes.
         //Default ReferenceType is INSIDE, and it's aligned top left with a margin of 5 to both directions.
         //It will fit inside the orange box, but will overflow from below if there are too many characters,
         //unless you use setOverflow(false) -method to disable overflow, which won't render the rest
         //that are outside of the bounds.
-        TextElement orangeBoxText = new TextElement("Text inside orange, that splits to multiple lines.", orangeBox.getSize(), Color.BLACK);
+        TextElement orangeBoxText = new TextElement("Text inside orange, that splits to multiple lines.", orangeBox, Color.BLACK);
         orangeBoxText.setFontSize(15);
         orangeBoxText.arrange().setReference(orangeBox).align(TOP, LEFT).setMargin(5, 5);
         texts.add(orangeBoxText);